Shanghaied (SpongeBob SquarePants): Critical reception

 "Shanghaied" received critical acclaim from online pop culture critics.
-Lizzie Manno of Paste ranked "Shanghaied" at No. 3 in her top ten list of SpongeBob SquarePants episodes, commending the episode's abundance of jokes and stating that it "might be the most underrated episode of Spongebob due to its high laugh ratio."
-Jaclyn Kessel of Decider ranked "Shanghaied" at No. 1 in her "10 Essential 'SpongeBob Squarepants' Episodes" list, writing that "[t]he terrific writing, creativity, and absolute goofiness of 'Shanghaied' makes it the best episode ever."
+Lizzie Manno of Paste ranked "Shanghaied" at No. 3 in her top ten list of SpongeBob SquarePants episodes, commending the episode's abundance of jokes and stating that it "might be the most underrated episode of SpongeBob due to its high laugh ratio."
+Jaclyn Kessel of Decider ranked "Shanghaied" at No. 1 in her "10 Essential 'SpongeBob SquarePants' Episodes" list, writing that "[t]he terrific writing, creativity, and absolute goofiness of 'Shanghaied' makes it the best episode ever."
 Oliver Whitney of TV Guide ranked "Shanghaied" at No. 6 in his "100 Best SpongeBob SquarePants Episodes" list, while Aaron Kirby of WhatCulture ranked it at No. 10 in his top ten list.

 Leaked audio

 On June 26, 2024, the raw audio track from the line reads of the episode (dated June 30, 2000) were leaked on YouTube and the Internet Archive.
 Notable details from this audio include Patrick yodeling "leedle leedle" being ad libbed, and Tom Kenny is heard swearing as SpongeBob.
-These uploads would soon be removed by Viacom, although reuploads can be found.
+These uploads would soon be removed by Paramount Skydance, although reuploads can be found.